Instant Pot Pork Loin

 instant pot cooked pork loin

 Once you serve this bad boy, you will be on pork-cooking duty for life!
-It’s a Pork Roast recipe that is easy enough for weeknight dinners, but also impressive enough for company.
+It’s a pork roast recipe that is easy enough for weeknight dinners, but also impressive enough for company.
 I love that it cooks quickly, but remains succulent and tender and lends itself well to any variety of flavors.

 TIPS FOR JUICY, TENDER INSTANT POT PORK LOIN